dlitsman/articles/articles/wake-lock/README.md

 [react-use-wake-lock](https://github.com/dlitsman/react-use-wake-lock) library offers a simple way to hide complexities of handling async nature of Screen Wake Lock API as well as automatically incorporate auto-reacuaring of a lock in case if browser lost visiblity.
 It also supports TypeScript and has 100% test-coverage.

-Let's see the simpliest example
+Let's examine the simpliest example

 First, you need to install this library by running `npm install react-use-wake-lock --save` (or `pnpm` / `yarn` depending on your preference)